solita/ara-etp/etp-core/README.md

 User interface
 ---------------

-Separate repositories at https://github.com/solita/etp-front and https://github.com/solita/etp-public
+See top-level directories etp-front and etp-public

 Installing the development environment
 -----------------------------